Warehouse Structure Without WMS

 Note: Two alphabetic variables (2 A’s) cannot be entered next to each other.

-- The quants serve to manage stocks at storage bin level.
+The quants serve to manage stocks at the storage bin level.
 When you store goods in an empty storage bin in WM, the system automatically creates a quant in this bin.